hiki-t/aisf24_solo_project/intro.md

 <br>

-Implementing an explorative interpretability approach, using a combination of the linear model (the main model for the digit classification task with the MNIST image datasets), the sparse autoencoder model (for representing relatively monosemantic-like features than the main model), and the image generative model (for reconstructing the image datasets the from selective features important for each digit class) preliminarily collected interesting results.
-As expected, the feat histogram
+<b>Results</b>

+Exp3 produced promising preliminary findings:
-(histograms of activations level of features for each digit class) demonstrated that only a few features (2~5/98) of the SAE model strongly contributed to the MSE loss for each digit class to reconstruct the 49 dim hidden layer of the linear model.
+- <b>Feature Contribution</b>: Activation histograms (or Feat histogram) showed that only a few (2–5 out of 98) SAE features strongly influenced the mean squared error (MSE) loss when reconstructing the 49 dim hidden layer of the linear model for each digit.
-Additionally,
-only activating the selective key features
-(and deactivating other features setting to 0) led to reconstruct each digit-like images.
-These features-based digit image reconstructions were unsupervised (not specifically trained), and purely achieved by transparently interpreting key features with the human-understandable approach.
+- <b>Unsupervised Digit Reconstruction</b>: Selectively activating key features led to unsupervised reconstruction of digit-like images without direct supervision, demonstrating the interpretability of the features in a human-understandable manner.

 See <b>Figure 3</b> for visual summary of Exp3 result.

 <br>

 ![alt text](img/exp3_2.png "Figure3")
 <b>Figure 3:</b> Visual summary of Exp3 results.
-The left column showed a collection of histograms of 98 feature activations with two border lines (orange dashed line for the 90th percentile and black dashed line for expected probability = 1/98).
+The left column showed a collection of histograms of 98 feature activations with two vertical border lines (orange dashed line for the 90th percentile and black dashed line for expected probability = 1/98).
 The activation level was normalized so that a sum of all activation level was 1.
 This histogram showed the results when the SAE model sparsity level = 0.999.
 The middle column provided an example visual aids demonstrating how each digit class activated selective neurons/features important for each digit class (and deactivated non-important features), which reconstructed the 49 dim hidden layer of the linear model.
-The right column drew how the selective features important for each digit class ended up reconstructing each digit class-like 28x28 image with the image generative model.
+The right column drew how the selective features important for each digit class generated each digit class-like 28x28 image with the image generative model.

 <br>